 The conclusion from Which? was that a reliable branded carbon monoxide detector with batteries incorporated was the safest one to purchase.
 There are a lot on the market but we’ve selected this Kidde model as being safe, reliable, and mid-price range.

-What are the Carbon Monoxide detector response times?
+What are the detector’s response times?

 This Kidde Carbon Monoxide alarm meets response time requirements as follows: